samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 ## `#pragma` directives
 In a few cases, it is also possible to configure some aspects of NVGT's behavior directly from within nvgt scripts themselves using the `#pragma` preprocessor directive.

-This directive is used to safely tell the engine about anything that doesn't directly have to do with your script code but also without causing some sort of compilation error due to bad syntax.
+This directive is used to safely tell the engine about anything that does not directly have to do with your script code but also without causing some sort of compilation error due to bad syntax.
 A pragma directive could do anything, from embedding a file to selecting assets to choosing  to adding include directories and more.

 The syntax for a pragma directive looks like `#pragma name value` or sometimes just `#pragma name` if the option does not require a value.
 In some cases when a value is to contain a long or complex enough string such as a path, you may need to surround the value in quotes such as `#pragma name "value."`